zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Antonia is saying that it is not an overnight trip.
 It’s just a few hours in the morning at a museum.
 In other words, it shouldn’t b e that difficult.
 Rupi says, “I know, but I’m responsible for their safety.”
 “Safet y” (safety) is the opposite of danger.
 It’s to be protected from bad things happen ing to you.
 “What if I have to give first aid?”
 Rupi asks.
 “First aid” (aid) is me dical help you give someone that isn’t very serious but has to be done because of an  accident or perhaps a sudden illness.
 “First aid” might include doing thi ngs to help a person until a real doctor or a paramedic arrive.
 Antonia says, “The te acher will be there.
 He’ll know what to do in a real emergency.”

 Rupi says, “But how am I supposed to keep track of so many kids?”
 The expression “to keep track (track) of” something or someone means to pay attention to and know the location of people.
 In th is case, the kids have to be kept track of.
 We have to know where they are at al l times.
-Sometimes we use this expression “to keep track of” to mean simply t o keep records of or to know about, to monitor.
+Sometimes we use this expression “to keep track of” to mean simply to keep records of or to know about, to monitor.

 Antonia says, “Not all of the students are going on  the trip, just the ones with signed permission slips.”
 Most schools, in order to  take the children on a field trip outside of the school building, get the permission of the parents.
 The parents have to sign a piece of paper, a “slip” (slip) of p aper, that gives the school “permission” (permission).
 “Permission” is the same  as an okay, saying yes, it’s okay for my child to go on this trip.
 Rupi says, “E ven so,” even if we consider all